hoanhan101/pi-hub/README.md

 LOCATION = 2

 # Define how much time do you want to wait between each send to the server.
+# Any value from 15 to 30 seconds is good enough.
+Below will be too much overhead for the server.
 SLEEP_TIME = 15

+# Loop forever.
 while True:
     block = get_reading()
     temp = convert_temp_reading(block[0], block[1], mode='celsius')